Does Vision Sports Ireland have any clubs in my area?

 24-hour banking transfer

-All can be made payable to Irish Blind Sports.
+All can be made payable to Vision Sports Ireland.
 If you would like to pay by electronic transfer, please contact the office for our bank details.

 What are the benefits of becoming a member?